Organic Food Green

 Recipes for Swiss chard

-Recipes for Swiss chard and spinach are a must for every family with young women of child bearing age; they are rich in folic acid and betaine; organic food green fodder.
-Another excellent source in the prevention of serious illness is citrus; consider for example this spina bifida and orange juice page.
+Recipes for Swiss chard and spinach are a must for every family with young women of childbearing age; they are rich in folic acid and betaine; organic food green fodder.

-The USA has enough people with spina bifida to fill a city a city the size of Des Moines; double the rate in other developed countries.
+The USA has enough people with spina bifida to fill a city the size of Des Moines; double the rate in other developed countries.
 Whether because of ignorance, or a steadfast refusal to enjoy a healthy diet every day, the price paid by Americans is enormous.
 Swiss chard food enjoyed regularly would change all that.

 Swiss chard and spinach, after radishes, are the easiest veggies to grow in the garden and they go on producing for months, even years, making recipes for Swiss chard a joy in the kitchen.
 They are so quick, perfect for the busy person, and probably the best source of organic food green.